-As of the 2020 U.S. Census, Vermont only has one at-large congressional district.
+As of the 2020 Census, Vermont has only one at-large congressional district.

 If a bill is presented to the governor during session, the governor has 5 days to sign or veto it; otherwise, it becomes law without signature.
 If the bill is delivered to the governor during the last 5 days of the session, the governor must sign or veto it within 3 days of transmittal; otherwise, it is pocket vetoed.
-Sundays are excluded in these calculations.
-Line-item vetoes are not permitted.
+Sundays are excluded from these calculations.

-Only the Vermont Legislature may refer amendments to the ballot.
+Types of Measures: Only the Vermont Legislature can refer amendments to the ballot.
 There is no initiative or referendum process.
+[Vt.
+Const. § 72]